melasser22/newLms/docs/kafka-troubleshooting.md

 ```

 This loop normally happens when the broker advertises an address that does
 not match how the controller (or other services) can reach it.
-The Docker
+The tooling
-Compose file publishes two listeners: one that other containers use and one
+Docker Compose file publishes two listeners: one that other containers use
-that the host machine uses for local testing. 【F:docker-compose.yml†L61-L73】
+and one that the host machine uses for local testing. 【F:docker/tools/docker-compose.yml†L53-L75】

 ## Fix